FreeON/freeon/Restricted-N2.inp.md

 ### Options section

-Next comes the options section.
+First comes the options section.
 Input to FreeON is divided in sections, each labeled by tags enclosed in less-than and greater-than signs.
 Every section in the file deals with a specific type of information: the options section allows you to enter your choices regarding the calculation and subsequent input:

     <BeginOptions>